Guillaume Lemay-Thivierge: Profile

-After participating in a first commercial ad at the age of 6, Thivierge's career started very early at the age of eight when he had his first minor television and film roles on Épopée rock, Manon, The Years of Dreams and Revolt (Les Années de rêves), The Alley Cat (Le Matou) and The Dame in Colour (La Dame en couleurs) in 1984 and 1985.
+After participating in a first commercial ad at the age of eight, Thivierge's career started very early at the age of eight when he had his first minor television and film roles on Épopée rock, Manon, The Years of Dreams and Revolt (Les Années de rêves), The Alley Cat (Le Matou) and The Dame in Colour (La Dame en couleurs) in 1984 and 1985.

-However, it was in the mid-2000s where Thivierge started to play lead roles in Nitro as well as in the 3 L'il pigs, two of the biggest box-office Quebec hits in 2007.
-Another notable role was in Lance et Compte: Le Revanche in 2006, where he played a paraplegic lawyer defending one of the fictional National de Quebec hockey who was charged with second degree murder and later for involuntary homicide following an on-ice incident where a player died from his injuries following a check from the accused player.
+By the mid-2000s, Lemay-Thivierge had begun taking leading roles in Quebec films, including Nitro and Les 3 p'tits cochons in 2007.
+Les 3 p'tits cochons was the highest-grossing Quebec film of the year, while Nitro ranked second among Quebec productions.
+Lemay-Thivierge also played Maxim Marois, a paraplegic lawyer, in the 2006 television series Lance et compte: La revanche.

 During his lengthy acting career, Thivierge participated in a total of 30 films and television series including Le Négociateur, Casino, Les Immortels, Chambres en Ville and Ramdam.
 In addition, in 2004, Thivierge produced the film, Trois petits coups and also starred in theater and musical plays, while he occasionally co-hosted radio shows such as the morning show C't'encore drôle on CKMF-FM in Montreal.

 From 2021 to 2023, he was the host of Chanteurs masqués, the Quebec adaptation of the Masked Singer franchise.
-He lost the show due to a controversial video made when hiking in a wooded trail which he filmed beside a tree tagged with racist graffiti.
+He lost the show due to a controversial video made when hiking in a wooded trail in which he filmed himself hugging a tree tagged with a racial slur, which he claims not to have seen.

 Personal life

-Thivierge was in a relationship with Quebec actress Mariloup Wolfe whom he met in 2001. the couple have two children, Manoé and Miro.
+Thivierge was in a relationship with Quebec actress Mariloup Wolfe whom he met in 2001.
+The couple have two children, Manoé and Miro.
 Thivierge also has a daughter, Charlie, from a previous relationship.
-Mariloup and Guillaume split up on November 13, 2015 after a 14 years relationship.
-His fourth child,Theodore, was born in 2017 from his current relationship with former Star Académie contestant Emily Begin.
-Thivierge has stated his favorite hobby is skydiving.
+Mariloup and Guillaume split up on November 13, 2015.
+His fourth child, Theodore, was born in 2017 from his current relationship with former Star Académie contestant Emily Begin.